Marvin Hall: Oakland Raiders

 Hall was signed by the Oakland Raiders as an undrafted free agent on June 6, 2016, reuniting with former high school teammate Jaydon Mickens.
-On September 3, 2016, he was waived by the Raiders.
+On September 3, he was waived by the Raiders.

 Arizona Cardinals

 On December 14, 2016, Hall was signed to the practice squad of the Arizona Cardinals.
 He signed a reserve/future contract with the Cardinals on January 3, 2017.
-On May 10, 2017, he was released by the Cardinals.
+On May 10, Mickens was released by the Cardinals.

-Atlanta Falcons (first stint)
+Atlanta Falcons

 Hall with the Atlanta Falcons in 2018.

 On June 2, 2017, Hall was signed by the Atlanta Falcons.
-He was waived on September 2, 2017, and was signed to the Falcons' practice squad.
-He was promoted to the active roster on October 14, 2017 and scored his first career touchdown, a 40-yard reception from Matt Ryan, the following day against the Miami Dolphins in a 20–17 loss.
+He was waived on September 2, and was signed to the Falcons' practice squad.
+He was promoted to the active roster on October 14, and scored his first career touchdown, a 40-yard reception from Matt Ryan, the following day against the Miami Dolphins in a 20–17 loss.

 Chicago Bears

 On March 15, 2019, Hall signed with the Chicago Bears.
-He was waived on August 31, 2019.
+He was waived by the Bears on August 31.

 Detroit Lions

-On September 4, 2019, Hall was signed to the Detroit Lions practice squad.
-He was promoted to the active roster on September 21, 2019.
-He was placed on injured reserve on November 27, 2019, with a foot injury.
+On September 4, 2019, Hall was signed to the Detroit Lions' practice squad.
+He was promoted to the active roster on September 21.
+Hall was placed on injured reserve on November 27, with a foot injury.

 In Week 8 of the 2020 season, Hall had four receptions for 113 receiving yards in the 41–21 loss to the Indianapolis Colts.
 He was waived by the Lions on December 5, 2020.